isabelleysseric/Computer-Vision-Research-Project/README.md

 ## Introduction

-**Objectif du projet**: Generer les masques pour la segmentation semantique
+**Project objective**: Generate masks for semantic segmentation

 <br/>

-**Resultats**: Generer les masques pour la segmentation semantique, l'estimation de profondeur et l'estimation de position
+**Results**: Generate masks for semantic segmentation, depth estimation and position estimation

 <br/>

-**Le projet s'est déroulé en 3 phases**:
+**The project took place in 3 phases**:

+* *Phase 0*: Training on IA, DL and CV
-* *Phase 1*: Recherche et analyse de la segmentation sémantique
+* *Phase 1*: Research and analysis of semantic segmentation
-* *Phase 2*: Tests sur les deux modèles sélectionnés
+* *Phase 2*: Tests on the two selected models
 * *Phase 3*: Generate masks

-Dans ce référentiel, il y a 3 dossiers, un pour le code, un pour les données, un pour les images à visualiser dans le wiki et un autre pour le rapport final.
+In this repository there are 3 folders, one for the code, one for the data, one for the images to be viewed in the wiki and another for the final report.

 <br/>
 <br/>